sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 +++
-date = "2019-09-30"
+date = "2017-09-30"
 draft = true
 title = "Planets-Flutter: creating a Planet card" tags = ["Android", "iOS", "Flutter", "Planets", "Open Source"] categories = ["Flutter"]
 +++

-** Previously, on sergiandreplace.com
+## Previously, on sergiandreplace.com

 In the previous article we saw how to create a custom App bar without using the class ```Appbar``` in order to make easier to get a gradient background and a centered title.

 Next step is to create the Widget that we will use to create the list of planets.
 We will work first on a hard-coded item and the we will transform it into a list of elements.

-** Job description
+## Job description

 Here is the card we want to build today:

 ![planet card](/img/planets-card-sample.png)

-*** Measures and densities
+### Measures and densities

 The original design is a psd file, and the phone screen measures 1080 x 1800.
 If we check at [Device Metrics website](https://material.io/devices/) we can see that mobile devices with 1080 x 1920 (our screen size plus status bar more or less) have mostly a density of 3.0 and some 2.6.
 So for the sake of simplicity, we will use 3 as our density factor.
-That means that we will divide all measures between 3 to transform from pixels to dp.
+That means that we will divide all measures by 3 to transform from pixels to dp.

 You can see all sizes for the card margins in this image:

 ![planet card with measures](/img/planets-card-measure.png)

-Top row and left column are measures in pixels, and bottom row and right corner are measures in dp.
+Top and left figures are measures in pixels, and bottom and right ones are measures in dp.

 So, let's back to our last code and work from there.
 In the ```HomePage``` class, we add a new element to the ```Column``` in the ```Scaffold``` body: